Basis of Presentation and Summary of Significant Accounting Policies

 A payment that is contingent upon the achievement of a substantive milestone is recognized in its entirety in the period in which the milestone is achieved.
 A milestone is an event (i) that can only be achieved based in whole or in part on either our performance or on the occurrence of a specific outcome resulting from our performance, (ii) for which there is, as of the date the arrangement is entered into, substantive uncertainty that the event will be achieved and (iii) results in additional payments being due to us.
 Milestones are considered substantive when the consideration earned from the achievement of the milestone (i) is commensurate with either our performance to achieve the milestone or the enhancement of the value of the item delivered as a result of a specific outcome resulting from its performance, (ii) relates solely to past performance and (iii) is reasonable relative to all deliverable and payment terms in the arrangement.

-We recognize revenue from other payments received which are contingent solely upon the passage of time or the result of a customer’s performance when earned in accordance with the contract terms and when such payments can be reasonably estimated and collectability of such payments is reasonably assured.
+We recognize revenue from other contingent payments based on passage of time or when earned as the result of a customer’s performance in accordance with the contractual terms and when such payments can be reasonably estimated and collectability of such payments is reasonably assured.

-Cost of biocatalyst product sales comprises both internal and third party fixed and variable costs including materials and supplies, labor, facilities and other overhead costs associated with our biocatalyst product sales.
-Shipping costs are included in our cost of biocatalyst product sales.
+Cost of product revenue comprises both internal and third party fixed and variable costs including materials and supplies, labor, facilities, and other overhead costs associated with our product sales.
+Shipping costs are included in our cost of product revenue.
 Such charges were not significant in any of the periods presented.

 Cost of Research and Development Services

-Research and development expenses related to FTE services under the research and development agreements approximate the research funding over the term of the respective agreements and are included in research and development expense.
+Cost of research and development services related to services under research and development agreements approximate the research funding over the term of the respective agreements and is included in research and development expense.
+Costs of services provided under license and platform technology transfer agreements are included in research and development expenses and are expensed in the periods in which such costs are incurred.

 Research and Development Expenses

-Research and development expenses consist of costs incurred for internal projects as well as partner-funded collaborative research and development activities.
-These costs include our direct and research-related overhead expenses, which include salaries and other personnel-related expenses (including stock-based compensation), occupancy-related costs, supplies, depreciation of facilities and laboratory equipment and amortization of acquired technologies, as well as external costs, and are expensed as incurred.
+Research and development expenses consist of costs incurred for internal projects and partner-funded collaborative research and development activities, as well as license and platform technology transfer agreements, as mentioned above.
+These costs include our direct and research-related overhead expenses, which include salaries and other personnel-related expenses (including stock-based compensation), occupancy-related costs, supplies, and depreciation of facilities and laboratory equipment, as well as external costs, and are expensed as incurred.
 Costs to acquire technologies that are utilized in research and development and that have no alternative future use are expensed when incurred.

 Advertising costs are expensed as incurred and included in selling, general and administrative expenses in the consolidated statements of operations.
-Advertising costs were $0.3 million in 2015, $0.3 million in 2014 and $0.5 million in 2013.
+Advertising costs were $0.5 million, $0.5 million and $0.7 million in the years ended December 31, 2019, 2018 and 2017, respectively.

 We use the Black-Scholes-Merton option pricing model to estimate the fair value of options granted under our equity incentive plans.
 The Black-Scholes-Merton option pricing model requires the use of assumptions, including the expected term of the award and the expected stock price volatility.
-We have, due to insufficient historical data, used the “simplified method,” as described in Staff Accounting Bulletin No. 107, “Share-Based Payment,” to determine the expected term of all stock options granted from the inception of our equity plans through the first half of 2015.
-Beginning in the third quarter of 2015, we believe we have sufficient historical data to calculate expected terms for stock options granted.
-Thus, the expected term was based on historical exercise behavior on similar awards, giving consideration to the contractual terms, vesting schedules and expectations of future employee behavior.
-We used historical volatility to estimate expected stock price volatility.
-The risk-free rate assumption was based on United States Treasury instruments whose terms were consistent with the expected term of the stock options.
-The expected dividend assumption was based on our history and expectation of dividend payouts.
+The expected term is based on historical exercise behavior on similar awards, giving consideration to the contractual terms, vesting schedules and expectations of future employee behavior.
+We use historical volatility to estimate expected stock price volatility.
+The risk-free rate assumption is based on United States Treasury instruments whose terms are consistent with the expected term of the stock options.
+The expected dividend assumption is based on our history and expectation of dividend payouts.

-Restricted Stock Units (“RSUs”), Restricted Stock Awards (“RSAs”) and performance-contingent restricted stock units (“PSUs”) were measured based on the fair market values of the underlying stock on the dates of grant.
-PSUs awarded may be conditional upon the attainment of one or more performance objectives over a specified period.
-At the end of the performance period, if the goals are attained, the awards are granted.
+Restricted Stock Units ("RSUs"), Restricted Stock Awards ("RSAs"), and performance-contingent restricted stock units ("PSUs") are measured based on the fair market values of the underlying stock on the dates of grant.
+Performance based options ("PBOs") are measured using Black-Scholes-Merton option pricing model.
+The vesting of PBOs and PSUs awarded is conditioned upon the attainment of one or more performance objectives over a specified period and upon continued employment through the applicable vesting date.
+At the end of the performance period, shares of stock subject to the PBOs and PSUs vest based upon both the level of achievement of performance objectives within the performance period and continued employment through the applicable vesting date.

-Stock-based compensation expense was calculated based on awards ultimately expected to vest and was reduced for estimated forfeitures at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differed from those estimates.
-The estimated annual forfeiture rates for stock options, RSUs, PSUs, and RSAs are based on historical forfeiture experience.
+Stock-based compensation expense is calculated based on awards ultimately expected to vest and is reduced for estimated forfeitures at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
+The estimated annual forfeiture rates for stock options, RSUs, PSUs, PBOs, and RSAs are based on historical forfeiture experience.

-The estimated fair value of stock options, RSUs and RSAs is expensed on a straight-line basis over the vesting term of the grant and the estimated fair value of PSUs is expensed using an accelerated method over the term of the award once management has determined that it is probable that the performance objective will be achieved.
-Compensation expense is recorded over the requisite service period based on management’s best estimate as to whether it is probable that the shares awarded are expected to vest.
+The estimated fair value of stock options, RSUs and RSAs are expensed on a straight-line basis over the vesting term of the grant and the estimated fair value of PSUs and PBOs are expensed using an accelerated method over the term of the award once management has determined that it is probable that the performance objective will be achieved.
+Compensation expense is recorded over the requisite service period based on management's best estimate as to whether it is probable that the shares awarded are expected to vest.
 Management assesses the probability of the performance milestones being met on a continuous basis.

 Cash and Cash Equivalents

 We consider all highly liquid investments with maturity dates of three months or less at the date of purchase to be cash equivalents.
 Cash and cash equivalents consist of cash on deposit with banks and money market funds.
-The majority of cash and cash equivalents is maintained with major financial institutions in North America.
+The majority of cash and cash equivalents is maintained with major financial institutions in the United States.
 Deposits with these financial institutions may exceed the amount of insurance provided on such deposits.
-Cash and cash equivalents totaled $23.3 million and was comprised of cash of $12.2 million and money market funds of $11.1 million at December 31, 2015.
-Cash and cash equivalents totaled $26.5 million and was comprised of cash of $11.9 million and money market funds of $14.6 million at December 31, 2014.
+Cash and cash equivalents totaled $90.5 million and were comprised of cash of $19.3 million and money market funds of $71.2 million at December 31, 2019.
+Cash and cash equivalents totaled $53.0 million, comprised of cash of $21.8 million and money market funds of $31.2 million at December 31, 2018.

 Fair Value Measurements